 - At the very beginning, select the whole data set.

-- Following, go to Data > From Table / Range tool in Excel Toolbar under the section Get & Transform Data.
+- Following, go to Data > From Table / Range tool in the Excel Toolbar under the section Get & Transform Data.

 - Subsequently, click on From Table / Range.